jedelman8/nxos-ansible/README.md

 This playbook extracts neighbor information from the device.

-**There are a few different options to view this data.**
+**There are a few different options to view the neighbor data from the previous example.**

 First, the playbook can be run in verbose mode.
 This is done by using the `-v` parameter when running the playbook.
-Example: `ansible-playbook playbook_name.yml -v`
+Example: `ansible-playbook readme-example5.yml -v`

 ```
-cisco@onepk:~/nxos-ansible$ ansible-playbook get-neighbors.yml -v
+cisco@onepk:~/nxos-ansible$ ansible-playbook readme-example5.yml -v

 PLAY [get neighbor data] ******************************************************